wkorando/sip-of-java/index.md

 ## 009 - String Join
 Learn how to quickly and easily transform list of objects into strings with delimiters, prefixes, and suffixes using the JDK 8 Join APIs: [Link](009.md)

 ## 010 - Unix-Domain Socket Channels
 Learn how  to use Unix-Domain Socket Channels to improve inter-processor communication on the same host: [Link](010.md)

+## 011 - JDK Flight Recorder
+Learn how to use the JDK Flight Recorder (JFR) to collect diagnostic and profile data from Java applications: [Link](011.md)